david-livadaru/DLAngle/README.md

 ## Concepts

-Documentations, more tests, examples, images, CI and other stuff *Coming soon(TM)*.
+Documentations, more tests, examples, images, CI and other stuff *Coming soon&trade;*.

 A feature which would nice to have is to throw exceptions when a function is called with an invalid argument(e.g.: calling tan function with Pi/2 argument).